-- Click on the INVENTORY button to bring up the Inventory List. - 2.
-Click on an item to highlight it and display a picture of it in the small window. - If there are more items in the list that can be displayed, the UP and DOWN arrows will become active.
+- 1. Click on the INVENTORY button to bring up the Inventory List. - 2.
+Click on an item to highlight it and display a picture of it in the small window. - 3.
+If there are more items in the list than can be displayed, the UP and DOWN arrows will become active.
 Click on the arrows to page up or down.